 Belenios proposes a verifiable e-voting system.
 Each voter can check that her ballot is indeed in the ballot box, and any third-party can verify that the claimed result corresponds to the ballots present in the ballot box, and that these ballots come from legitimate voters.
 The vote secrecy is ensured via the splitting of the decryption key between several authorities (for instance, some members of the committee in charge of the election) with a threshold mechanism (for instance, 3 among 5 are enough to decrypt).

 But the nice security properties hold only if everyone performs all the verifications that they are supposed to do.
-This document lists in detail, for each role in the election (voter, administrator, etc) what must be done at each step.
+This document lists in detail, for each role in the election (voter, administrator, etc.) what must be done at each step.

 Instructions for the voter

 smart ballot trackerwhich is a fingerprint of the ballot.
 This

-The voter must also vehemently protest if he receives a confirmation email that contains a
+The voter must also vehemently protest if they receive a confirmation email that contains a

 Instructions for the trustees

-During the setup of the election, it is expected that the trustee saves:
+Moreover, it is expected that the trustee saves:

 private_key.txt).
 This key must be saved in a secure place (encrypted container, USB stick stored in a closed place, etc) because it protects the secret of the votes (in combination with the decryption keys of the other trustees);